Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Numerical experiments

 The conclusions of these experiments are fourfold.
-First, the proposed \emph{Nearest centroïd classifier} is applicable to large scale datasets such as the \emph{Breizhcrops} dataset.
+First, the proposed \emph{Nearest centroïd classifier} applies to large-scale datasets such as the \emph{Breizhcrops} dataset.
 Second, the regularization proposed in Section~\ref{sec:MLE} is important to get good classification performance.
-Indeed, we observe from Figure~\ref{fig:num_exp:tuning_beta} that if $\beta$ is too small then the ``F1 weighted" metric becomes very low.
-Also, if $\beta$ is too large then the ``F1 weighted" metric becomes also very low.
-Third, using KL divergences and their associated centers of mass to classify estimators give much better performance compared to the classical Euclidean distance.
+Indeed, we observe from Figure~\ref{fig:num_exp:tuning_beta} that if $\beta$ is too small, then the ``F1 weighted" metric becomes very low.
+Also, if $\beta$ is too large, then the ``F1 weighted" metric also becomes very low.
+Third, using KL divergences and their associated centers of mass to classify estimators gives much better performance than the classical Euclidean distance.
 Indeed, even when data do not undergo rigid transformations, \emph{Nearest centroïd classifiers} based on KL divergences outperform Euclidean \emph{Nearest centroïd classifiers} in Figure~\ref{fig:num_exp:rigid_transfo}.
-Fourth, considering NC-MSGs, as well as its KL divergence, instead of the Gaussian distribution is interesting to classify time series especially when rigid transformations are applied on the data.
-Indeed, in Figure~\ref{fig:num_exp:rigid_transfo}, we observe a large improvement of performance when data are considered distributed from a NC-MSG and undergo rigid transformations.
+Fourth, considering NC-MSGs, as well as its KL divergence, instead of the Gaussian distribution, is interesting to classify time series especially when rigid transformations are applied to the data.
+Indeed, in Figure~\ref{fig:num_exp:rigid_transfo}, we observe a large performance improvement when data are considered distributed from a NC-MSG and undergo rigid transformations.